elendee/okotab/README.md

 new tab todo list chrome extension

 # install
-open Chrome extensions, make sure Dev mode is on, and Load Unpacked choose the folder, wherever you put it, and enable the extension
+open Chrome extensions (`chrome://extensions/`), make sure Dev mode is on Put this repo in the folder you use for your Chrome extensions click Load Unpacked
+Extension should now appear and be enabled

 ## server things: